billra/billra.com/docs/colorcube/readme.md

 Cartesian coordinates, it isolates the *identity* of a color (Hue) from its *purity* (Saturation) and its *lighting* (Value).
-This allows users to intuitively lock in the exact color they want, and smoothly adjust the slider to find the perfect brightness without altering the core color.
+This allows users to intuitively lock in the exact color they want, and smoothly adjust the slider to find the desired brightness without altering the core color.